iandinwoodie/github-markdown-tailwindcss/README.md

 ## Usage

-To use, include the provided style sheet (`markdown.css`) and add `markdown` as a class attribute to any element that you wish to render as Github Flavored Markdown (GFM).
+To use, include the provided style sheet (`markdown.css`) and add the `markdown` class to any element that you wish to render as Github Flavored Markdown (GFM).

 ### Example